Welcome

 SAGHS Speaker Series!

-Join us in person or virtually!
-The meeting begins at 7:00 p.m.; arrive by 6:45 p.m. to enjoy light refreshments and genealogy networking.
-Online access starts at 6:50 p.m.
+This virtual meeting begins at 7:00 p.m.; online access begins about 6:50 p.m.
 Visitors are welcome!
 For more information, contact info@saghs-tx.org.

 To register for virtual attendance, click HERE.
 Preregistration is required to attend virtually.